An in-depth look into the concept of wearable technology; past, present and future.

-What is Wearable Technology?
-We are often defined as tool-using animals.
-While correct to some extent – some animals use tools too – the humans differentiate from the other creatures by technological ability.
+We are often defined as tool-using animals; while correct to some extent – some animals use tools too – the humans differentiate from the other creatures thanks to their technological ability.

-Our capacity of conceiving, manufacturing and using tools with the intention of improving our lives and the constant desire to augment our human capabilities is what makes us special.
+The capacity of conceiving, manufacturing, and using tools and constant desire to improve our capabilities is what makes us so special.

 Wearable Technology – The First Recorded Eye Glasses